Aquaplay Seabike Tours

 Glide effortlessly over turquoise waters and explore the Island's hidden treasures.

 Seabike tours are small, exclusive groups of no more than five people with a private guide.

 Safe, stable, incredibly easy to use - seabikes are a whole lot of fun.
 Cruising at a leisurely pace, we hug the shoreline in the shallow waters from North Thomson Bay around to Pinky Beach.
 There's plenty of time to take in the incredible views, stop in front of Bathurst Lighthouse for some photos and learn all about Rottnest's unique marine environment on an eco-friendly adventure.

 Tours depart from the Aquaplay marquee in North Thomson Bay, next to the Main Jetty, and can be booked at the Visitor Centre or at www.aquaplayrottnest.com.au

-Whether cycling isn't your thing or you're just keen to see the island from a different perspective, you'll love the flexibility of exploring Rottnest by bus.
+Whether cycling isn't your thing or you're just keen to see the island from a different perspective, you'll love the flexibility of exploring Rottnest Island on a bus tour.